Linkou Power Plant

 The Linkou Power Plant (林口發電廠 (林口发电厂, Línkǒu Fādiànchǎng)) is a coal-fired power plant in Linkou District, New Taipei, Taiwan.
 With the previous total installed capacity of 600 MW, the power plant used to be the smallest coal-fired power plant in Taiwan.
 The power plant is currently undergoing retrofitting to increase its installed generation capacity to 2.4 GW.

 Events

 1968

 The power plant began its operation on 18 July 1968 after a successful train run of its first 300 MW giant electric generator which started two weeks before.

 2014

 On 1 September 2014, the current two unit generators were decommissioned.

 2016

 On 6 October 2016, the plant completed its refurbishment of its old two units and commissioned the new one supercritical unit of 800 MW.

 2017

 On 24 March 2017, the second of the 800 MW unit was commissioned.

 2019

 One 800 MW ultra supercritical coal-fired unit has been built by Mitsubishi Heavy Industries and CTCI Corporation at the plant.
 On 24 October 2019, the third unit was commissioned.

+Technical specifications

+The power plant consists of three generating units with a total installed capacity of 2,400 MW.
+Each generating unit has an installed capacity of 800 MW.